forta-network/docs/docs/contest4-forta.md

     Governance proposals allow protocols to change to meet the evolving requirements of the DeFi ecosystem.
 Voting on these proposals occurs over a limited period of time where only those accounts that have been delegated votes may cast those votes in favor of or against the proposal.
 There is also a check to determine whether the delegated votes existed in the block number when the proposal was submitted.

-    This challenge is to create an bot that will monitor proposals to the Uniswap Governance and the votes cast on those proposals.
+    This challenge is to create a bot that will monitor proposals to the Uniswap Governance and the votes cast on those proposals.
 A finding should be created if an address casting a vote had a significant change in UNI balance in the 100 blocks leading up to the proposal starting block number.

     Optional, but recommended: Tracking balances in the 100 blocks after the vote is cast and creating a finding if the balance decreases.